rexcheng1997/snowfall-screensaver/README.md

 **Note**: You will see some pop-ups during this step.
 Just click the **OK** button.
 These pop-ups are just telling you that some of the features have not been developed yet.

 4. You will be led to the configure window of Windows screensavers.

+5. Press any key, normally `esc`, to exit the screensaver.
+Note: simply moving your mouse won't terminate the screensaver program!